Injury Liability for Workplace Accidents

 If you suffer an injury at work, you'll probably turn to a workers' compensation insurer to recoup your losses.

 If you get hurt on the job, it's important to understand your legal options.
-In most (but not all) cases, workers' compensation may be your only means of receiving compensation for a work-related injury.
-In this article, you'll learn the basics of workers' compensation and who may be liable for on-the-job injuries.
+In most (but not all) situations, a workers' compensation claim may be the only way you can get payment for a work-related injury.
+In this article, you'll learn the basics of workers' compensation, who may be liable for on-the-job injuries, and more.

-Workers' compensation may be the only means of recovery for work-related injuries or illnesses.
-You typically can't file a civil lawsuit against your employer for work-related injuries.
-Instead, you must file a claim through your state's administrative workers' compensation agency.
+You typically can't file a civil lawsuit against your employer for work-related injuries or illness.
+Instead, you usually must file a claim through your state's administrative workers' compensation agency.
+(Understand the differences between a lawsuit for injury and a workers' compensation claim.)

-So, workers' compensation is a tradeoff: in exchange for forfeiting their right to sue their employer for work-related injuries, employees can receive benefits for work-related injuries no matter who was at fault for their injuries.
+The workers' compensation system is something of a tradeoff: in exchange for forfeiting their right to sue their employer for work-related injuries, employees can receive benefits for work-related injuries no matter who was at fault for their injuries.
 This is known as the "compensation bargain."
 Most employers are required to pay into the workers' compensation system by purchasing insurance for their employees.
+Learn more about how much workers' compensation benefits pay.

 Exceptions to the Exclusive Remedy Provision